Altai-man/ASN-BER/README.md

 use ASN::Types;
 use ASN::Serializer;
 use ASN::Parser;
-use Test;

 # ENUMERATED is expressed as enum
 enum Fuel <Solid Liquid Gas>;

-# Mark our class as ASNType
+# Mark CHOICE type as ASNChoice
 class SpeedChoice does ASNChoice {
     method ASN-choice() {
         # Description of choice names, tags, types